Manchester United suffers shock Champions League defeat to Istanbul Basaksehir - KESQ

 But impressive Champions League victories against last season’s beaten finalist Paris Saint-Germain and German side RB Leipzig have provided Solskjaer something of a lifeline.

-However, should the 47-year-old find himself out of a job, as is looking increasingly likely, a new manager is unlikely to be enough to turn the club around.
+However, should the 47-year-old find himself out of a job, a new manager is unlikely to be enough to turn the club around.

-United has problems that run deep; in the Glazer family it has an owner that has racked up eye-watering amounts of debt; and in Ed Woodward it has a chief executive that has spent vast sums of money in a playing squad that remains light years behind its rivals.
+United has problems that run deep.
+In the Glazer family it has an owner that has racked up eye-watering amounts of debt, and in Ed Woodward it has a chief executive that has spent vast sums of money in a playing squad that remains behind its rivals.

 Solskjaer’s reign has been more curious than most.
-Just when it looks as though his job is on the line and the team has stopped playing for him, his players will turn in the kind of performances they did against Newcastle, PSG and Leipzig.
+Just when it looks as though his job is on the line and the team has stopped playing for him, his players will turn in the kind of performances they did against Newcastle, Paris Saint-Germain and RB Leipzig.

 But in the defeat to Basaksehir, there wasn’t even a hint that the team was playing for its manager.